jordanbtucker/HexZipper/README.md

 Examples:
   hexzipper -i file1.dat -n 32 -i file2.dat -n 16 outfile.dat
     Zips 32 bytes from file1.dat with 16 bytes from file2.dat
-    and writes the result to outfile.dat
+    and writes the result to outfile.dat.
 ```

 ## Requirements